How To Travel Cheap in India

 - Intra-city travel: Over the years, several cheap, convenient and passenger friendly transportation options have mushroomed in India.
 You can opt for Delhi Metro, with its thirty years of making, is definitely a feat of engineering.
 Do not opt for local buses as they are not recommended for foreigners.

 - Accommodation: Rather than burning a hole in your pocket by choosing really expensive resorts and hotels, go for budget hotels, backpacker hostels or couch surfing.
-It does not mean sacrificing comfort for the sake of money.
+It does not mean sacrificing comfort for the sake of money since you can also get a credit card with much benefits, getting more information if you click here.
 If you want quality at affordable prices, you can easily book these hotels online.
-But do verify before you try this option.
+Before you try this option, try out some long term loans so you can travel without having to worry about money.

 - Food and Cuisines: Be open to trying out new cuisines.
 India is filled with mouth-watering dishes and delectable cuisines.
 Few famous cuisines that you must try out are biryani, butter-chicken, Palak Paneer, Chole –Bhature, pakodas and samosas.
 Sweet dishes like Carrot halwa and kheer will also tingle your taste buds.
 If you want to be a bit of a risk taker, dhabas in India are the cheapest option available.
 And if nothing delights you, the foreign chains like Mc Donald’s, KFC, Dunkin’ Donuts, Burger King, Star Bucks, Nando’s and others are present in every almost every mall.